-Shares of nonvested stock under the 1998 Plan are subject to restriction based upon a two to four year vesting schedule.
+Shares of nonvested stock outstanding under the 1998 Plan are subject to restriction based upon a one year vesting period.
 The fair value of nonvested share awards is determined based on the closing trading price of the Company's common stock on the award date.

-A summary of the status of nonvested stock issued under the 1998 Plan as of December 31, 2011 and changes during the fiscal year then ended is presented below:
+A summary of the status of nonvested stock issued under the 1998 Plan as of December 29, 2012 and changes during the fiscal year then ended is presented below: